pushkar0108/vanilla-fe/README.md

 # vanilla-fe

-FE architecture
+## Components
 1. Router
     - provide a way to create links inside your app
     - provide a way to change views for the user
     - query params, and easy implementation of custom logics
     - it takes care of updating the address bar without actually refreshing the page
 2. State manager | like redux, or models in angular
 3. Business Logic | (services in angular) / or js modules in react
-    4. HTTP library | to intract with BE XMLHttpRequest, fetch, axios, $http
+4. HTTP library | to intract with BE
+    XMLHttpRequest, fetch, axios, $http
 5. User Interface Layer | to intract with user

 Additional Features
 6. Cache
 7. Event System/buses, like postman

-Model-View-Controller Architecture
+## Model-View-Controller Architecture
     model <----> controller <-----> view

     1. Model - State manager